Scotland has many treasures crammed into its compact territory – big skies, ancient

 ScotRail.

-By Air: Scotland has a few international airports, including the Edinburgh Airport,
+By Air: The have few international airports, including the Edinburgh Airport,

 Aberdeen International Airport, Glasgow International Airport, Inverness Airport and